SirRacoozy/SirRacoozy/README.md

 # 👋 Welcome 👋
 Welcome to my GitHub profile.
-I'm Marvin, a 25 years old developer from Germany and currently working as a software developer for a german IT company that developes an own transport management software (TMS).
+I'm Marvin, a 27 years old developer from Germany and currently working as a software developer for a german IT company that developes a process-driven system for managing fee procedures.

 ## 💻 Tech Stack:
 ### Main: